mtdowner/codecademy/animal-fun-facts/README.md

 - `role`: `'button'`

 10. Now that we have our array of images, let's inject it into the JSX expression.

-Within the animalFacts JSX, underneath {background}, create a <div>.
-Give it a className attribute and set it equal to'animals'.
+Within the `animalFacts` JSX, underneath `{background}`, create a `<div>`.
+Give it a `className` attribute and set it equal to'animals'.
 Nest the array of images inside of this element.

-Finally, click Save.
+Finally, click **Save**.
 We should see our animals!

 ### Adding Fun Facts

 11. Now that we have our animals displaying on the screen, we're ready to add an event listener!
 But first, let's write a function to handle this event.

-1. Create a function displayFact() that takes one parameter e, the event.
+1. Create a function `displayFact()` that takes one parameter e, the event.
 We want this function to pick a random fun fact based on the selected animal.
-2. Inside of the function, use e.target.alt to get the name of the animal being clicked.
+2. Inside of the function, use `e.target.alt` to get the name of the animal being clicked.
 3. Generate a random index and use it to access an element in the animal's .facts array.
 4. Save the fun fact in a variable.